-Acticor Biotech is a biopharmaceutical company, founded in 2013 as a spin-off of Inserm (Paris, France), developing an innovative drug for the treatment in the acute phase of ischemic stroke.
+Acticor Biotech is a clinical stage biotechnology company, founded in 2013, spin-off from the INSERM [French National Institute of Health and Medical Research], developing an innovative drug for the treatment of acute thrombotic diseases, including the acute phase of ischemic stroke.

 Major Economic Impact

 In the USA stroke-related costs were 103 billion dollars (2016).
 In the EU countries, the total annual costs of stroke is estimated at 60 billion euros (2017).Learn more